spycherf/marcxml-bib-miner/README.md

 ## Description

-This Python script uses regular expressions to extract user-specified data from a MARCXML file in a somewhat efficient manner (faster than with an XML parser like Beautiful Soup).
+This Python script uses regular expressions to extract user-specified data from a MARCXML file in a somewhat efficient manner (faster than the lxml parser).
 The output is a CSV file.

 The script addresses the lack of straightforward ways to mine specific MARC data from Alma (library management system by Ex Libris).